 6. Michael Nader (Dex Dexter)

 Nader joined the show in 1983, but he was out in the sun making pictures two decades before that, as he was in several of the Beach Party films.
-Although the ‘60s were blazing hot, things cooled off until the ‘80s brought Dynasty.
+Although the ‘60s were blazing hot, things cooled off until the ‘80s brought Dynasty his way.
 After appearing in The Flash in 1991, he was cast on the daytime drama All My Children for which he would enjoy 10 years of work before an arrest changed everything.

 7. Jack Coleman (Steven Carrington)

 Coleman took over the role of Steven Carrington after two seasons, Dynasty showrunners plucking him from another Soap as he was on Days of Our Lives the previous year.
 Jack has worked constantly since, his biggest roles following life as a Carrington being in 2006 in the NBC hit show Heroes as Noah Bennett.